Razerban/fluent-plugin-ipinfo/README.md

 }
 ```

-Would be enriched and returned as following:
+would be enriched and returned as following:

 ```json
 {